 It is often these challenges, whether they are personal, cultural, economic or technological, that might be preventing your current communication strategy from being effective.

 From here, you want to dissect the information and start segmenting and grouping your stakeholders as is appropriate for your organisation.

-This is where we start to tailor a communications strategy to your workforce.
+This is where we start to tailor an internal communication strategy to your workforce.
 In completing this step, you are arming yourself with the kind of information that can increase engagement, empower your workforce, boost overall satisfaction and increase plant productivity.

 3. Define your SMART goals

 Internal communication is in service of your company’s goals and objectives.
 SMART goals are very effective at setting clear parameters for your comms plan and should be very closely aligned to your organisation’s higher-level goals.

 Specific – Define your goal in clear and straightforward terms.